 A resonance frequency higher than 10 MHz and damped by a 270 resistor in parallel.

-This device is used to suppress the influence of the harness and the parasitic capacitances of the voltmeters on the shunt in the measuring bandwidth.

 The coil made with a 10 mm diameter Teflon mandrel of roughly 125 jointed turns of a 2/10 mm wire.

 The injection elements with the following properties: